DUI Lawyers in Las Vegas, Nevada

 • Your case will be resolved through a plea or will proceed to trial.
 Your lawyer will argue on your behalf to try to help you avoid being found guilty.
 If you are convicted, you’ll face a sentencing hearing.
 In some cases, you can appeal.

-How does the state prove DUI?
+How does Nevada prove DUI?

 The prosecutor must show that you were driving impaired in violation of Nevada laws.
 The prosecutor will attempt to prove that you were driving in an erratic fashion, unlike a sober driver, or that you smelled like alcohol, or that you walked or talked like a drunk person.